Sulfenic acid

 While sulfenic acids have the potential of exhibiting tautomerism, spectroscopic measurements as well as theoretical studies indicate that the structure on the left predominates almost exclusively.

 In chemistry, a sulfenic acid is an organosulfur compound and oxoacid with the general formula R\sS\sOH.
-It is the first member of the family of organosulfur oxoacids, which also include sulfinic acids (R\sS(=O)OH) and sulfonic acids (R\sS(=O)2OH), respectively.
-The base member of the sulfenic acid series with R = H is hydrogen thioperoxide.
+They are organosulfur oxoacids, which means compounds attached to sulfur of the grouping SO_{x}H. Related compounds are sulfinic acids (R\sS(=O)OH) and sulfonic acids (R\sS(=O)2OH).

 Properties

-In contrast to sulfinic and sulfonic acids, simple sulfenic acids, such as methanesulfonic acid, CH_{3}SOH, are highly reactive and cannot be isolated in solution.
+In contrast to sulfinic and sulfonic acids, simple sulfenic acids, such as methanesulfenic acid, CH_{3}SOH, are highly reactive and cannot be isolated in solution.
 In the gas phase the lifetime of methanesulfenic acid is about one minute.
 The gas phase structure of methanesulfenic acid was found by microwave spectroscopy (rotational spectroscopy) to be CH_{3}–S–O–H. Sulfenic acids can be stabilized through steric effects, which prevent the sulfenic acid from condensing with itself to form thiosulfinates, RS(O)SR, such as allicin from garlic.
 Through the use of X-ray crystallography, the structure of such stabilized sulfenic acids were shown to be R–S–O–H. The stable, sterically hindered sulfenic acid 1-triptycenesulfenic acid has been found to have a pK_{a} of 12.5 and an O–H bond-dissociation energy (bde) of 71.9 ± 0.3 kcal/mol, which can be compared to a pK_{a} of ≥14 and O–H BDE of ~88 kcal/mol for the (valence) isoelectronic hydroperoxides, ROOH.